Dear reader of ADxS.org, please excuse the disruption.

 The noradrenergic attention center controls selective attention.

-The dopaminergic and noradrenergic attention center
+The dopaminergic and the noradrenergic attention center

 Another study reports on a network consisting of a default mode network (DMN) and task positive network (TPN), which shows significant deviations during inattention.
-During inattention, a negative correlation was found between delta in the anterior cingulate and precuneus and delta and theta in the mPFC as well as alpha and gamma in medial frontal regions.29
+During inattention, a negative correlation was found between delta in the anterior cingulate and precuneus and delta and theta in the mPFC as well as alpha and gamma in medial frontal regions.30

 7.2.
 Reduced connectivity in the dorsal frontoparietal executive network